mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 More recent conception of DBR and AT process such as formative interventions are working to align the approaches and mitigate against Engeström's initial critiques in a way which is explored in next section.

-### Formative Interventions in more detail

-Thus there have been attempt at synthesis.

-From DBR I take x, y and z.

-I am critical of Engeström's gatekeeping approach and do not concur with a very limited view of formative interventions.

-However, this study does this use the key concepts advanced in this debate and finds them useful.
-They are explored below.

-#### Rising to the Concrete

-The concept of germ cell and unit of analysis.

-Question how applicable this is to all research based on AT.

-Trace the concept back to the Marxist tradition.

-Suggest that this may be a dogmatic response.
-Note that Engeström and Sannino give no suggestion on how that may be achieved in the work of Penuel.

-And suggest that this insistence may be a weak point of their interpretation of formative interventions.

-Explore that this process is hard.
-And that it is not at all clear how to achieve this in more rapidly changing situations where actors from different activity systems.

-#### Double stimulation   IF EXPLORING TADS LATER - WHAT ABOUT MOVE THAT THERE?
-YES NOW REINTEGRATE

-Exploration of  contradictions in joint activity through method of double stimulation

-Double stimulation refers to the use of tools and processes to overcome such conflicts.
-Engeström's early work on formative interventions sets out the importance the concept of double stimulation  [@valsiner_cultural-historical_2007].
-EXPAND ON THIS

-While the core concept stems from object based psychological experiments, the "extension of this idea to collective behaviour with adults indicates how the basic logic of the method can be extended as a tool of intervention research". [@valsiner_cultural-historical_2007, p.492].

-This jump allowed a reframing of double stimulation as  the first stimulus as _the problem itself_ [@engestrom_methodological_2014] and a potential series of secondary stimuli be presented as part of intervention.

-Engeström's initial description of DS, which does appear to be a series on introduced meditational stimuli evolves based on initial research.
-Engeström and Sannino posit that the process is active and goes beyond simple mediation via existing tools, instead stimuli, either presented as suggested tools or discovered in the environment, are actively imbued with meaning by the participants through transformation [@engestrom_methodological_2014].
-This process is complex "Most likely the initially given potential secoThis research depicts wider constellations of activity systems working together on shared project [@cakir_contradictions_2022].nd stimuli are rejected or reshaped by the participants, and the participants typically pick up or invent devices of their own, often as if behind the back of the interventionist." [@engestrom_methodological_2014, p.121]

-attributing DS a crucial role in to participants development of agency [@sannino_formative_2016].

-Thus Sannino cautions 'double stimulation cannot be subsumed to the general idea of mediation by symbolic tools' [-@sannino_principle_2015, p.2],

-Sannino's [@sannino_principle_2015] work on the volitional aspect of the process of double stimulation see auxiliary stimulation as triggers for will and agency in participants. [@hopwood2023motives]

-An example would be a form of intervention via planned (by researchers / facilitators) forms of stimuli in the work place to stimulate (first stimulus) and then record and reflect on the emerging discussion.

-EXAMPLES MOVE LATER?
-One example in an educational settings is the use of a Change Laboratory methodology [@engestrom_putting_2007] t

-Another to  intervene in kindergarten educational process and organising structure [@rajala_utopian_2023].
-USE AS A CHANCE TO COMPARE?

-In research on the use of wiki technology by students Lund and Ramussen [-@lund_right_2008-1] caution against mismatches between the first and second stimulus; interpreting project tasks or objectives as the first stimuli, and the tools used to the as secondary stimuli.
-They also outline the importance of awareness of the likelihood of multiple stimuli in modern technical working environments.

 ### An operationalised example of Activity Theory concepts in context